The universal sl_2 invariant and Milnor invariants: Introduction

-There is also a variant of the above theorem, using another projection map $\tilde \pi^t$ onto a larger quotient of $U_{\hbar}^{\hat \otimes l}$; see Remark \ref{rem:tbw}.
-This provides another criterion for the universal $sl_2$ invariant, which applies in particular to slice, boundary or ribbon string links. \begin{theorem*}[Corollary \ref{cor:final}] Let $L$ be an $l$-component string link with vanishing Milnor invariants.
+There is also a variant of the Theorem \ref{sth2}, using another projection map $\tilde \pi^t$ onto a larger quotient of $U_{\hbar}^{\hat \otimes l}$; see Remark \ref{rem:tbw}.
+This provides another criterion for the universal $sl_2$ invariant, which applies in particular to slice, boundary or ribbon string links as follows. \begin{thm}[Corollary \ref{cor:final}] Let $L$ be an $l$-component string link with vanishing Milnor invariants.
 Then we have